INX Media: Indrani Mukerjea’s full confession against Chidambaram

 Indrani added that the Group Director (Legal and Regulatory Affairs) of the INX group "interacted" with Karti's company Chess Management for the FIPB related manner and "to the best of her knowledge" another firm linked to Karti, Advantage Strategic Consulting Pvt Ltd (ASCPL), never rendered any services to INX Media Pvt Ltd.

-The ED probe had found that INX Media paid about Rs 9.96 lakh to ASCPL through a cheque in 2008 and this, the agency alleges, was a quid pro quo amount for grating the FIPB approval to the INX Media.
+The ED probe had found that INX Media paid about Rs 9.96 lakh to ASCPL through a cheque in 2008 and this, the agency alleges, was a quid pro quo amount for granting the FIPB approval to the INX Media.

 In his statement, Peter Mukerjea told ED investigators that he met the senior Chidambaram two or three times and on each occasion the meetings were courtesy calls to explain the transition of their media business.